dpretet/axi-crossbar/doc/architecture.md

 instanciated for CDC purpose.
 If no CDC is required, a simple synchronous FIFO is used to buffer the requests.

+## Ordering rules

+The core supports outstanding requests, and so manages traffic queues per master, this traffic can be:
+- in-order if a set of transactions uses the same ID
+- out-of-order if a set of transactions uses different IDs

+The core doesn't manipulate IDs to enhance the quality-of-service or performing any optimization, so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.

+The core will transmit the completion in any order, depending of the slaves response time.
+The core ensures a stream of transactions using the same ID will be completed in-order as stated by AMBA AXI4 protocol, even if targeting different slaves completing transactions at different paces.

+Masters traffic queues are totally uncorrelated into the core, stored in different pieces of logic without any link.

+Read and write traffics are totally uncorrelated, no ordering can be garanteed between the read and write channels.

+The ordering rules mentioned above apply for device or memory regions.

 ## Routing Accross The Switching Matrix

 To route a read/write request to a slave agent, and route back its completion to a master agent, the core uses the request's address and its ID.

-Each master is identified by an ID mask to route back completion to it.
-For instance if we suppose the ID field is 8 bit wide, the master agent connected to the slave interface 0 can be setup with the mask `0x10`.
-If the agent supports up to 16 outstanding requests, they may span between `0x10` and `0x1F`.
-The next agent could be identified with `0x20` and another one with `0x30`.
-The user must takes care the ID generated for a request doesn't conflict with an ID from another agent, thus the ID numbering rolls off.
-In the setup above, the agent 0 can't issue ID bigger than `0x1F` which will mis-route completion back to it and route it to the agent 1.
-The core doesn't track such wrong configuration.
-The must use a mask greater than 0.
+Each master is identified by an ID mask used to route completions back to it.
+For instance, if we suppose the ID field is 8-bit wide, the master agent connected to slave interface 0 can be configured with the mask `0x10`.
+If the agent supports up to 16 outstanding requests, they may span from `0x10` to `0x1F`.
+The next agent could be identified with `0x20`, and another one with `0x30`.

+The user must ensure that the IDs generated for requests do not conflict with IDs from another agent, as the ID space is shared.
+In the setup above, agent 0 cannot issue IDs greater than `0x1F`, otherwise completions will be misrouted to agent 1.
+The core does not check for such misconfigurations.
+The mask must be greater than 0.

-Each slave is assigned into an address map (start & end address) across the global memory map.
-To route a request, the switching logic decodes the address to select the slave agent targeted and so the master interface to source.
-For instance, slave agent 0 could be mapped over the addresses `0x000` up to `0x0FF`.
-Next slave agent between `0x100` and `0x1FF`.
-In case the request tries to target a memory space not mapped to a slave, the agent will receive a `DECERR` completion.
-The user must ensure the address mapping can be covered by the address bus width; the user needs to take care to configure correctly the mapping and avoid any address overlap between slaves which will lead to mis-routing.
-The core doesn't track such wrong configurations.
+Each slave is assigned an address range (start and end address) within the global memory map.
+To route a request, the switching logic decodes the address to select the targeted slave agent, and therefore the corresponding master interface.

+For instance, slave agent 0 could be mapped over addresses `0x000` up to `0x0FF`, and the next slave agent between `0x100` and `0x1FF`.
+If a request targets an address not mapped to any slave, the agent will receive a `DECERR` completion.

+The user must ensure that the address mapping fits within the address bus width and that there is no overlap between slave address ranges, as this would lead to misrouting.
+The core does not check for such misconfigurations.

 ## Switching Logic Architecture